Israeli - Arab-Palestine war; Religious or ethnically motivated? who is the rightful inhabitant of the region?

 What Has Been Causing the Unrest?

-Religion itself is not the main reason behind the violence.
-The Israeli army includes Jewish, Christian, and Muslim soldiers.
-Meanwhile, some Christian Palestinians also oppose Israeli control and reject the recognition of Israel as a state.
+- Meanwhile, some Christian Palestinians also oppose Israeli control and reject the recognition of Israel as a state.

-However, international religious affiliations influence the conflict.
-Some Christians support Israel due to biblical ties to the land, while Islamic militant groups like Hezbollah, the Houthis, and others, allegedly supported by Iran, back Palestinian resistance, adding a religious layer from outside the region.
+- Islamic militant groups like Hezbollah, the Houthis, and others, allegedly supported by Iran support Palestinian resistance, adding a religious layer from outside the region.

 Related topics:

-Crises in the capitalist system
+Crises that shook the capitalist system

 Why were the Jews massacred by Adolph Hitler